Processing

 AP.12

-Reestablishment of rights may be requested where the applicant lost any right because, in spite of all due care required by the circumstances having been taken, failed to comply with a time limit before the office.
-A request for reestablishment of rights must be filed within two months after the removal of the cause of the failure to perform the action but not later than one year from the expiration of the time limit which has not been observed.
-Within the said time limits, the omitted act must be completed, the fee for reestablishment (refer to Annex AP.I) must be paid and the request must state the grounds on which it is based and must set out the facts on which it relies.
-Reestablishment of rights is not applicable to the time limit for claiming priority.
+Reinstatement of rights may be requested where the applicant lost any right because, in spite of all due care required by the circumstances having been taken, failed to comply with a time limit before the office.
+A request for reinstatement of rights must be filed within two months after the removal of the cause of the failure to perform the action, but not later than one year from the expiration of the time limit which has not been observed.
+Within the said time limits, the omitted act must be completed, the fee for reinstatement (refer to Annex AP.I) must be paid, and the request must state the grounds on which it is based and must set out the facts on which it relies.
+Reinstatement of rights is not applicable to the time limit for claiming priority.

 AP.13 UTILITY MODEL